clj-commons/manifold/README.md

 true
 ```

 Callbacks are a useful building block, but they're a painful way to create asynchronous workflows.
+In practice, **no one should ever need to use `on-realized`**.
 Manifold provides a number of operators for composing over deferred values, [which can be read about here](/docs/deferred.md).

 ### streams